Insomnia and Nightmares:

 When Teens Count Sheep

 There are important brain and body functions that happen in sleep, making sleep essential for everyone.
 Getting adequate sleep is exceptionally important for children and adolescents due to all the growth and change they experience during this stage of development.
-Research shows that most adolescents need to sleep for 9 to 9 ½ hours.
+Research shows that most adolescents need 9-9.5 hours of sleep per night.
 Unfortunately, many teens don’t hit this number.

 Factors that deprive teens of sleep can include social and school obligations, earlier start of classes in high school, and hormonal shifts that can impact quality of sleep.
 Many teens also experience insomnia and nightmares that add to further sleep complications.